MasterCloudApps-Projects/tbd-social-networks-planner/README.md

 Finally, when the action deploys the application we can see all the possible calls to the api in the following URL: [Swagger TBD-SOCIAL-NETWORK-PLANNER](https://ais-tbd-social-networks.herokuapp.com/swagger-ui.html)

 We have several profiles for local deploy and testing:
 - test: For the test execution, with an H2 database.
-HTTPS is disabled.
+HTTPS is disabled
 - dev: For the local testing, with an H2 database.
 HTTPS is enabled.
 - flyway: For testing the FlyWay scripts behaviour.
 We may run the following command to start a PostgreSQL database Docker container.
   ```